dev-sec/ssl-baseline/README.md

 ssl-baseline
 ===================

-This Compliance Profile demonstrates the use of InSpec's [SSL resource](https://www.inspec.io/docs/reference/resources/ssl/)
+This Compliance Profile demonstrates the use of InSpec's [SSL resource](https://www.inspec.io/docs/reference/resources/ssl/) by enforcing strong TLS configuration.

 The tests are based on
 - [Mozillas TLS Guidelines](https://wiki.mozilla.org/Security/Server_Side_TLS)